Roshann-96/Roshann-96/README.md

 ### IoT Intern | Emertxe
 📅 March 2026 – April 2026

-- Successfully completed Internship on Internet of Things (IoT)
+- Successfully completed an Internship in Internet of Things (IoT)
 - Learned C programming and Microcontrollers
 - Worked on SDLC based IoT project building
 - Gained hands-on exposure to Embedded Systems and Bluetooth communication